BatelT/devops-101-workshop-go-developers/README.md

-# Workshop: DevOps 101
+# Workshop: DevOps 101 for Go developers

 ## Course Description

 When you’re new to an industry, you encounter a lot of new concepts.
 This can make it really difficult to get your feet underneath you on an unfamiliar landscape, especially for junior engineers.
 What does DevOps really mean?
 What’s all this software?
 What’s all this jargon?
 Is DevOps a methodology, or a toolset?
 Is any of this actually going to make my life easier, or is it just a bunch of industry buzzwords?
 I’ll answer all of these questions (and more) during this hands-on workshop, and get you set up with an end-to-end DevOps solution to automate your build artifact storage, vulnerability detection, testing, and deployment.
-For profit and glory!

 ## Prerequisites

 1. [JFrog Cloud account](https://jfrog.com/artifactory/start-free/#saas)

     This is free, no credit card required.
 It includes access to Artifactory and Xray, with a limited amount of storage transfer.
-2. Docker

-    The Docker client should be installed and configured on your machine.

-3. Python3
+3. Go

-    We will need to package a simple Python application.
-Python 3.6 or higher is required.
+    We will need to package a simple Go application.
+Go client version 1.11.0 and above is required.

 4. Code editor

     Whatever you are most comfortable with.
-I will be using SublimeText.
+I will be using VScode.

 ## Course Outline